-By Default Slurp’it has his own OID database which it will use to recognize your device vendor, type and driver.
+By default Slurp’it has his own OID database which it will use to recognise your device vendor, type, and driver.
 90% of the times this works perfectly, but there are vendors who use the same OID for different device types.
-Cisco is a good example, The Nexus & ACI line are physically the same, but also the Cisco C1000 series gave us some challenges.
+Cisco is a good example – The Nexus and ACI line are physically the same, and the Cisco C1000 series gave us some challenges.

-* note: Free version of Slurp’it only allows 3 transform rules
+* note: The free version of Slurp’it only allows 3 transform rules

 From experience we learned that overwriting the Device Type with the SNMP variable: PhysicalModelName will fix most of the issues with Cisco devices.
 To help you out, we already created a rule for this, you only have to apply it.